A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Different approaches and results

-To estimate the cosmological parameter values from observational data, the chi-squared statistic is employed here, which is given as,
+To estimate the cosmological parameter values from observational data, the chi-squared statistic is employed here, which is given as

-where we have the data in the catalogue $(z_i,d_{L_i})$ for $i=\{1,...,N\}$, with $\sigma_i$ being the corresponding noise of each measurement, and $d_L\left(z_i,\{\theta\}\right)$ being the theoretical function to describe the dataset with the set of parameters $\{\theta\}$.
+where we have the data in the catalog $(z_i,d_{L_i})$ for $i=\{1,...,N\}$, with $\sigma_i$ being the corresponding noise of each measurement, and $d_L\left(z_i,\{\theta\}\right)$ being the theoretical function to describe the dataset with the set of parameters $\{\theta\}$.
 Since the observations are at distinct redshifts, we assume no correlation between them.
 We assume priors on the parameters as given in Table \ref{tab:priors}.
+The results are summarized in Table \ref{tab:gw_mcmc}.
+The contour plots for 10 years of each mission duration are shown in Figs. \ref{mcmcdelay}, \ref{mcmcnodelay} and \ref{mcmcpopIII}, using \textit{GetDist} \cite{Lewis:2019xzd}.